pegasus-isi/pegasus/doc/sphinx/data-management.rst

 Workflow Level Metadata
 -----------------------

-Workflow level metadata can be associated only in the DAX under the root element adag.
+Workflow level metadata can be associated only in the Abstract Workflow under the root element adag.
 Below is a snippet that illustrates this

 ::